mozmeao/django-jinja-markdown/README.rst

 Releasing
 ---------

-1. Update the version number in ``django_jinja_markdown/__about__.py``.
+1. Update the version number in ``pyproject.toml``.
-2. Add an entry to the change log in the README file.
+2. Add an entry to the CHANGELOG file.
-3. Tag the commit where you changed the above with the version number: e.g. ``1.21``.
+3. Tag the commit with the version number: e.g. ``1.21``.
-4. Push the commit and tag to the github repo.
+4. Push the commit and tag to the GitHub repo.
 5. Create a new GitHub release, selecting the tag you just pushed to specify the commit.
 Hit Publish.
-6. Github will build and release the package to PyPI.
+6. GitHub will build and release the package to PyPI.
 Monitor the progress via the Actions tab.